 Refrigerator coils remove heat from refrigerant so that it can create cool air for the refrigerator.
 However, if these coils get coated in dust or dirt they won’t be able to adequately cool refrigerant and your refrigerator temperature can rise.

-It’s recommended that refrigerator coils be cleaned every 6-12 months to keep them functioning optimally.
+When it comes to Sub Zero refrigerator maintenance, we recommend refrigerator coils cleaning every 6-12 months for optimal function.
 Here’s how to clean Sub-Zero refrigerator coils quickly and easily: